oskrgab/personal_site/content/about/index.md

 Here, I discuss not just coding, but the other critical aspects that go into creating quality software – DevOps, Agile methodologies, and Cloud technologies.
-I also plan to share insights in the applications of analytics, and we the engineers use it in our day-to-day job.
+I also plan to share insights on the applications of analytics, and how we the engineers use it in our day-to-day job.

 My aim is to help fellow engineers and consultants to leverage their domain expertise to